soylentOrange/ePaper-Thingy/README.md

 ## How does it work?

 After connecting a display to your board, compile the project, flash it to your board.
 Connect to the new Access-Point (ePaperPortal) and connect the board to your home WiFi.
-Afterward you can just open http://epaperthingy.local to see the "minimalistic" Website.
+Afterward you can just open http://epaperthingy.local to see the (minimalistic, at most...)
+Website.
-__Future Reference:__ Test pictures are shown on the display when opening http://epaper.local/showpic1 .. http://epaper.local/showpic5 and the display is wiped clean on http://epaper.local/wipe.
+__Future Reference:__ Test pictures are shown on the display when opening http://epaperthingy.local/showpic1 .. http://epaperthingy.local/showpic5 and the display is wiped clean on http://epaperthingy.local/wipe.

 ### How to flash the firmware?

 Flashing the board for the first time is done via esptool within PlatformIO to the USB-CDC of the Wemos S2 mini board.
 Remember, when using a factory-new board with USB-CDC, you need to press both buttons, release the "0"-button first, then the "RST"-button (this sequence will enable the USB-CDC).
-Subsequently, you can just flash it without button juggling or simply flash it OTA (set upload_protocol = espota and upload_port = epaper.local in your platformio.ini).
+Subsequently, you can just flash it without button juggling or simply flash it OTA (set `upload_protocol = espota` and upload_port = `epaperthingy.local`, and also add `extra_scripts = tools/safeboot_activate.py` in your platformio.ini).
 When flashing the factory.bin you'll always have to to the button juggling.

 ## What can I do with it?